sw2719/steam-account-switcher/README.md

 * I have a request! / I found a bug!
   - Bug reports and requests are always welcome.
 Please submit an issue.

-* Some of the elements in settings are missing!
+* Some elements in settings are missing!
   - Delete config.yml and launch application again.

 # Source code information